cloudflare/terraform-provider-cloudflare/docs/resources/ruleset.md

 Optional:

-- `exclude` (List of String) List of query string parameters to exclude from the custom key.
-Conflicts with "include".
+- `exclude` (Set of String) List of query string parameters to exclude from the custom key.
-- `include` (List of String) List of query string parameters to include in the custom key.
-Conflicts with "exclude".
+- `include` (Set of String) List of query string parameters to include in the custom key.

 <a id="nestedblock--rules--action_parameters--cache_key--custom_key--user"></a>